CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 The taking lens is a 3 element coated Agfa Color Apotar 45mm f/2.8, with a minimum focusing distance of 0.9m, and the leaf shutter goes from 1-1/500s.

 Mike Eckman has a great [writeup](https://mikeeckman.com/2020/11/agfa-flexilette-1960/) on the camera that goes into more detail than I have here.
-He talks a lot about it's general place in history, and the state of the german camera market.
+He talks a lot about it's general place in history, and the state of the German camera market.

 Inside it has a little advertisement for Agfa Isopan Agfacolor IF 17, Pat 36